Call for contributions

 Proposals

-We are looking for proposals for either a 30 minute or a brief 10 minute presentation.
+We are looking for proposals for either a 30 minute talk, or a short, sharp 10 minute presentation.

 Each proposal should consist of: